Spacetime Dynamics and Local Entropy Balance on Causal Horizons: Local Postulate

 \section{Local Postulate}

-At each proper-time instant along an observer’s worldline, select a small, compact spacelike two-surface (a “cut”) $\mathcal H$ that partitions a Cauchy slice into a chosen region accessible to the observer.
+At each proper-time instant along an observer’s worldline, select a small, compact spacelike two-surface (a ``cut'') $\mathcal H$ that partitions a Cauchy slice into a chosen region accessible to the observer.
 Let $\sigma$ be a fixed reference state on the degrees of freedom of that chosen region, and let $K_\sigma$ denote the corresponding (dimensionless) modular Hamiltonian, so that the entanglement first law gives $\delta S_{\rm ent}=\delta\!\langle K_\sigma\rangle$ for small state/shape deformations.
-We adopt the convention that the ledger is written directly in terms of $K_{\sigma}$ for the chosen region; thus the reversible modular contribution enters as $-\delta\!\langle K_{\sigma}\rangle$, where positive $-\delta\!\langle K_{\sigma}\rangle$ corresponds to modular energy leaving the chosen region across $\mathcal{H}$.
 For concreteness, one may picture $\mathcal H$ as the spherical intersection of the future light cone of an event $p$ with a small Cauchy slice, or equivalently as a small patch of a local Rindler horizon whose exterior region is accessible to the observer.

-We frame variations using a modular parameter interval of size $2\pi$, i.e. we normalize the modular-flow parameter in the standard KMS convention when such a thermal/Rindler/Casini–Huerta–Myers (CHM) setup applies.
-We do not assume that real modular flow is periodic in general; “$2\pi$” here is a normalization choice for the modular parameter in the local equilibrium setups used below.
+We frame variations using a modular-parameter interval of size $2\pi$, i.e. the standard KMS normalization used in local Rindler/CHM equilibrium setups.
+We do not assume that modular flow is periodic in general; ``$2\pi$'' here is a normalization convention for the modular parameter in the local equilibrium regimes considered below.
 For any infinitesimal physical deformation of the cut during such a lap, the following dimensionless balance holds: